patilmanas04/Simple-Clock/README.md

 This project is a simple clock application built using HTML, CSS, and JavaScript.

+## Demo

+The website is live at: https://patilmanas04.github.io/Simple-Clock/

 ## Features

 - Displays the current time accurately.